4d/docs/website/translated_docs/es/Debugging/debugging-remote.md

 ## Attaching the debugger

-By default when you start an application:
+By default when you start an interpreted application:

 * if 4D Server is not running headless, the debugger is attached to the server,
 * if 4D Server is running headless, no debugger is attached.